Student Support Policies

 OIST Graduate University Research Assistantships and Senior Research Assistantship (hereafter, Assistantships) are awarded to students on full- time study in the doctoral program at the OIST Graduate School.
 A student in good standing who performs research or who assists others in performing research and educational activities is registered as a Research Assistant.
 A student in a thesis lab after the qualifying exam is registered as a Senior Research Assistant.

 The maximum tenure of a Research Assistant is normally two years and three years for a Senior Research Assistant.
 Students are expected to complete the requirements for graduation within the five-year period.
-In case of early completion of requirements, Senior Research Assistant is continued for four weeks after the date of degree conferral, to allow time for completion of matters required for conclusion of the research project (such as archiving of the research records).
+In case of early completion of requirements, Senior Research Assistant is continued for one calendar month after the date of degree conferral, to allow time for completion of matters required for conclusion of the research project (such as archiving of the research records).

 Continued financial support for students in the doctoral program depends on maintained performance in study and research, and is based on the provision of satisfactory annual Progress Reports.
 Assistantships will be discontinued in the event of unexcused absence, failure to maintain adequate academic performance, unethical behavior, or other reasons determined by the academic oversight process to be incompatible with good standing.

-Assistantships are subject to annual confirmation of the Budget status and are paid in equal monthly installments.
+Assistantships are subject to annual confirmation of the Budget status and are paid in equal monthly installments paid on 17th of the month (or the closest preceding business day in cases when the 17th is a holiday).
 Standard remuneration of the OIST Graduate University Assistantships is about 3.0 million yen per year including the amount equivalent to tuition fee.
 However, if the Research Assistant is awarded for tuition waiver, the amount equivalent to tuition fee is not provided.

 1.2 External Fellowships and Awards